a-flama/a-flama/README.md

 # Hey my names Anish, This is where I post cyber projects I work on (Some might be unfinished :) )

-Heres a random blog where I post sometimes: https://medium.com/@a-flama
+Heres a cyber blog where I post sometimes: https://medium.com/@a-flama